This Japanese series retells the awful events of the Fukushima nuclear disaster.

 Yes, Ted Lasso has his hands—er, feet full in trying to coach the struggling AFC Richmond into a consistent winner.
 But after two losing seasons, even Ted can’t help but wonder if he’s truly cut out for this.

 Ted, a drawling, relentlessly cheery motivator, seems like an odd fit for this jaded team filled with prima-Maradonas.
 When asked if he believes in ghosts, Ted says, “I do.
 But more importantly, I think they need to believe in themselves.”

-That chipper, can-do attitude, and his complete lack of knowledge of the “beautiful game,” made Ted the perfect choice for Rebecca Welton, the team’s new owner.
+That chipper, can-do attitude, and his complete lack of knowledge of the “beautiful game,” made Ted the perfect choice for Rebecca Welton, the team’s owner.
 She received the team as part of a divorce settlement from her philandering, football-mad husband.
-And for a while, it was her (ahem) goal to turn Richmond into a Premiere-League laughingstock is Rebecca’s way of twisting the knife a little.
+And for a while, it was her (ahem) goal to turn Richmond into a Premiere League laughingstock—her way of twisting the knife a little.

 Ted Lasso is a strange work in itself.
 Featuring Saturday Night Live alum Jason Sudeikis in the starring role, this Apple TV+ comedy can sometimes suffer from a certain internal inconsistency.
 Ted’s exaggerated Texas accent paired with his ridiculously over-the-top folksy gullibility can make the character feel like he belongs in a SNL skit, not helming a series.